Introduction

 The Scaling Revelation: GPT-3 and In-Context Learning

-For present-frontier systems, the pipeline now commonly extends beyond pretraining and supervised tuning to alignment stages such as instruction tuning, Reinforcement Learning from Human Feedback (RLHF), and constitutional/safety-constrained post-training .
+For present-frontier systems, the pipeline now commonly extends beyond pretraining and supervised tuning to alignment stages: instruction tuning, Reinforcement Learning from Human Feedback (RLHF), and constitutional/safety-constrained post-training .

 Emergent Abilities and the Alignment Imperative